pudly/schmopera-hugo/content/articles/everything-i-know-about-the-piano-i-learned-from-singers.md

 date = "2014-07-22T08:00:00-04:00"
 lastmod = "2015-04-23T14:33:00-04:00"
 publishDate = "2014-07-22T08:00:00-04:00"
-slug = "everything-i-know-about-the-piano-i-learned-from-singers"
-title = "Everything I know about the piano, I learned from singers"
+short_description = "Well, maybe not everything, but my title isn't tongue-in-cheek.
+I'm aware of the stereotypical opinions about singers that are held by instrumentalists within the classical music scenes; I won't say they're not there for a reason, but there's opportunity for learning between these seemingly polar points of origin in music.
+Now, singers and pianists work closely together within the opera industry; but when you really think about it, it's an odd pairing." slug = "everything-i-know-about-the-piano-i-learned-from-singers" title = "Everything I know about the piano, I learned from singers"
 +++